lochrist/lochrist.github.io/_posts/2017-04-07-real-game-for-fantasy-console.md

 ![seq](../img/pico-8-code.gif)

 Granted 128x128 is not great for editing code.
-The good news is that you can pen the *cartridge* code file in your favorite editor and hot reload the game from the console:
+The good news is that you can modify the *cartridge* code from your favorite editor and hot reload the game from the console:

 ![lua](../img/pico-8-lua.png)